amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 </div>

 ## What Vim Is and Isn't
-Vim is an advanced text editor used best for quick notes and writing code.
-It does not, however, format text and represent the same features as word processing software suites.
+Vim is an advanced text editor used for editing plain text and code-based programs.
+It does not, however, format text and offer the same features as word processing software suites.

 ## Background Information
-Vim is derived from the original Vi text editor, and stands for "vi-improved".
+Vim is derived from the original Vi text editor, and stands for "Vi IMproved".
 Major differences between Vi and Vim are:

-1.
+1. Multi-level Undo
-2.
+2. Multiple Windows Mode
-3.
+3. Syntax Highlighting

 ## Modes - Command and Input
-Vim has two main modes of operation - Command and Input Mode.
+Vim has two main modes of operation - Command and Insert Mode.
 ### Command Mode
 In command mode, the user can give shortcut commands to alter text or exit back to the command line.
 However, the user can not enter typed text.
-### Input Mode
+### Insert Mode
-In input mode, anything typed by the user is output to the opened file.
+In insert mode, anything typed by the user is output to the opened file.
 However, the user cannot give shortcut commands to alter text or return to the command line. <br><br>
 Press ```i``` to enter input mode and an -- INSERT -- message will appear in the bottom-left hand corner.
 Press ```ESC``` to exit input mode and enter command mode.